Bariatric Support Group

 As we move into fall, we wanted to share a pureed pumpkin pudding that patients can make when they start the pureed foods in their post-operative diet progression.
 It does not contain sugar so is something any of our patients can make.

 (Original recipe from “Baked by Rachel” and modified to be “bariatric friendly” by KC Bariatric admin).

 2 cups unsweetened vanilla almond milk (we used Skim Fairlife Milk)

 ¼ cup cornstarch

 1 tsp vanilla extract

 3/4 cup pumpkin puree

 1/2 tsp cinnamon

-5-7 drops Stevia to taste (Laura used 8 packets of Splenda)
+5-7 drops Stevia to taste (we used 8 packets of Splenda)

 In a medium saucepan combine milk, cornstarch, salt, Stevia, and vanilla extract.
 Whisk until combined.
 Cook over medium heat.
 In a separate bowl, whisk egg and add to the saucepan.
 Stir constantly and reduce heat to low and cook for 1-3 minutes.
 Add pumpkin puree, pumpkin spice, and cinnamon.
 Whisk all ingredients.
 Pour through a mesh strainer into a medium bowl.
 Enjoy warm or chilled.